Adam Pendleton

 His artworks often incorporate layered text fragments, archival images, and geometric abstraction, producing compositions that are both visually striking and intellectually rigorous.
 This approach allows him to collapse traditional categories of art and history, offering audiences new ways of engaging with narratives of race, memory, and resistance.

-He gained early attention with his participation in landmark group shows such as Greater New York at MoMA PS1 (2005) and the Venice Biennale (2015), which helped introduce his Black Dada practice to a global audience.
+He gained early attention with his participation in landmark group exhibitions such as Greater New York at MoMA PS1 (2005) and the Venice Biennale (2015), which helped introduce his Black Dada practice to a global audience.
 His first career retrospective, Adam Pendleton: Who Is Queen?, was staged at MoMA in 2021, transforming the museum’s atrium into an immersive installation of paintings, text, sound, and video.
+Other major solo presentations include the Baltimore Museum of Art (2022), the Museum of Contemporary Art Cleveland (2017), and the KW Institute for Contemporary Art in Berlin (2017), highlighting his innovative use of abstraction and language to reframe historical and cultural narratives.

 Central to Pendleton’s practice is his ongoing exploration of Black Dada, a concept he first articulated in his 2008 manifesto.
 He describes it as “a way of talking about the future while talking about the past… looking at Blackness as an open-ended idea that is not just related to notions of race.”
 By reframing abstraction and Black avant-garde practices together, Pendleton creates a space for imagining alternate presents—where identity, culture, and history are fluid and constantly redefined.